AlbertoRodriguezSanz/CAN-Bus-Test/README.md

 # CAN-Bus-Test
-PIC firmware for performing a communication test between two PIC18F26K83 microcontrollers through CAN.
+PIC firmware for performing a communication test between two PIC18F26K83 microcontrollers through the CAN bus.
 The goal of this test is to create a loop in which each time a microcontroller receives a message, it blinks the LED for 1s and then sends a message for the other node to receive.

 ## Setup